Serving God with Energy, Intelligence, Imagination, and Love

 The Presbytery of Northern New England (PNNE) is a mid-council of the Presbyterian Church (USA).
 PNNE consists of all the ministers and churches in New Hampshire, Maine, most of Vermont and northeastern Massachusetts.
 A formal description of the PNNE boundaries is found in the PNNE Bylaws, Article I.C.

-Upcoming Events
+Upcoming Conferences

 -